Asset Management is a form of property management but comes at it slightly differently.

-It’s therefore important to have a clear strategy over time to accomplish these greater-return goals for the property, not just bumble along.
-Even first clearly defining that end goal is essential, and whether it needs to be expressed in a greater value on paper or increased rental return in the shorter term.
+First, clearly defining that end goal is essential, and whether it needs to be expressed in a more excellent value on paper or increased rental return in the shorter term.

-Also, what price is willing to be paid to accomplishes this, for example initial expenditure for changes to the property.
+Also, what price is willing to be paid to accomplish this, such as initial expenditure for property changes.

-You then need a plan to reach this including a realistic time-frame for all of this and how things happen in the right order.
-This is where the pure property management expertise can really help, something that asset managers often miss in the frenzy of the deal and the figures.
+This is where the pure property management expertise can help, something that asset managers often miss in the frenzy of the deal and the figures.

-So in the above example, a landlord may want to take the flats back and deal with them separately for a greater return, but there can be all kinds of expensive issues to clarify such as utility supply and splitting, and then separate access and fire compliance which could easily turn things unprofitable.
+So in the above example, a landlord may want to take the flats back and deal with them separately for a greater return.
+Still, there can be all kinds of expensive issues to clarify, such as utility supply and splitting, and then separate access and fire compliance, which could quickly turn unprofitable.

 Asset Management Companies & Firms

-And for such advice that actually works, it’s worth paying the price for it as the old saying goes, you tend to get what you pay for (check out the post here on how fees get structure for this advice).
+And for such advice that works, it’s worth paying the price, for as the old saying goes, you tend to get what you pay for (check out the post here on how fees get structured for this advice).

 The Role of Property Asset Managers

-The skill set for an asset manager is slightly different though, so an asset manager in addition to grounded property management expertise needs to have more agency and professional experience and skill set, and often contacts in the property market.
+The skill-set for a Property Asset Manager is slightly different, though, so an Asset Manager, in addition to grounded property management expertise, needs to have more agency and professional experience and skill set, and often contacts within the property market.